Benned-H/spot_skills/README.md

 ### Control Spot's Arm using MoveIt

 In this demonstration, we use MoveIt to move Spot's arm left-and-right in a repeating path.
-The demo can be run in simulation (default) or on the real robot (work in progress).
+The demo can be run in simulation (default) or on the real robot (WIP).

 **Simulated Version** - To run this demo in simulation, open a terminal into Docker and follow the **Docker Demo Setup** instructions above.
 Then, run the command: